Frazmatic/can-of-books-backend/README.md

 ---

-Feature:
+Feature: 1.
+Create: As a user, I'd like to add a new book to the shelf, so that I can update the list with my own recommendations.

-Duration Estimate:
+Duration Estimate: 2 hours

-Start:
+Start: 1145

-Finish:
+Finish: 1250

-Actual Duration:
+Actual Duration: 1 hour 5 minutes

 ---

-Feature:
+Feature: 2.
+Delete: As a user, I want to remove books from my list, so that only the most important books are on my shelf.

-Duration Estimate:
+Duration Estimate: 2 hours

-Start:
+Start: 1300

-Finish:
+Finish: 1415

-Actual Duration:
+Actual Duration: 1 hour 15 minutes

 ---